EternalSaga/RGL/README.md

 ### Build

 Open the repostory folder with vs2022 then press ctrl + shift + B to build it.
 Perhaps you need to edit the value of "cmakeToolchain" in the CMakeSettings.json file to make sure the vcpkg has been integrated into this project.

+## Project Structure

+* api_abstractor

+  Goal: Create a compatible abstraction layer for both OpenGL and Vulkan.
+* entry
+  Contains the main entry point (main.cpp).

+* front_end

+  Houses the main application logic.
+  Provides a flexible renderer interface for implementing various graphical effects.
+* opengl_core

+  Encapsulates OpenGL functionalities.
+* opengl_core-Practices

+  Demonstrates the use of OpenGL encapsulation through concrete implementations.
+  All classes in this folder inherit from the Renderer class in the front-end.